andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Command: Absorb.
   - Enemy skill: Adel's _Drain Rinoa_.
   - Enemy skill: Ultimecia's _Draw Apocalypse_.

+### Casting magic

+Edea as an enemy uses the party's magic cast sound effect, not the enemies' one.

+### Drawing magic

+Griever uses the same layered sound effects than the party's for drawing magic, i.e. `115`+`116`+`117`

+Ultimecia's "Draw Apocalypse" uses the "Drain" sound effect (`793`).

+### Party's attacks

+Sequences and number of hits:

+- `4 attack squall 1`: swing
+- `151 attack zell`: **x2**
+- `155 attack rinoa 1`: throw
+- `156 attack rinoa 2`: hit
+- `158 attack squall 2`: slash
+- `160 attack quistis 1`: swing **x2**
+- `161 attack quistis 2`: hit
+- `165 attack selphie 1`: swing
+- `166 attack selphie 2`: hit
+- `168 attack irvine`: **x1**
+- `169 attack kiros`: **x2**
+- `170 attack ward 1`: throw
+- `171 attack ward 2`: hit
+- `164 attack seifer`: **x1**
+- `174 attack laguna`: **x3**
+- `176 attack edea`: **x1**

+Gunblade trigger:

+- `159 squall's gunblade shot`: also used during renzokuken, when the trigger is pressed in time.

+Squall, Quistis and Ward also use their attack sounds at the start of the battle, with their animation to "get ready" to fight.

+- `4 attack squall 1`: swinging the Gunblade
+- `160 attack quistis 1`: swinging the whip
+- `161 attack quistis 2`: "hitting the air"
+- `171 attack ward 2`: hitting the ground with its arpion

+### Critical hits

+Critical hit sounds are played on top of the normal attack sounds.
+Irvine and Edea can't do critical hits for some reason.

+All critical hit sounds are played only once.
+If the character has multiple hits (e.g. Laguna, who shoots three times), the critical sound effect is layered on top of the last hit.

+### Misses

+Both for the party and for the enemies, when a physical attack misses, this sound is played:

+`31 attack miss`

+However, this doesn't apply for long-range physical attacks, meaning that you are still going to hear the normal sound (e.g. Rinoa, Irvine, Edea, Laguna).

+Moreover, some strong monsters like dragons or bosses like the Weapons, are playing their physical attack sound even when it misses.

 ### Enemies common sound effects